Planning the implementation workflow for your solution

 When you have a strategy for your generative AI solution, you can plan a workflow that contains the tasks that you need to complete.

 The following table lists the high-level tasks that you can include in your plan and whether each task is required, recommended, optional, or sometimes required depending on your needs.
-Some tasks are required in only some situations, but are recommended for all situations.
+Some tasks are required in only some situations, but are

 An AI use case consists of a set of factsheets that contain lineage, history, and other relevant information about the lifecycle of an AI asset such as a model or prompt template.

 Your organization might require that you track and document your AI solution for transparency or regulatory compliance.
-However, AI use cases are useful even when they are not required because they provide an integrated way to track progress, decisions, and metrics about your solution.
+However, AI use cases are useful even when they are not required because they provide an integrated way to track progress,

 To create an AI use case, first create an inventory, and then create the use case.
 Add data scientists, data engineers, and other users who are involved in the creation, testing, or governing of your solution as use case collaborators.